 Sangamo's IVPRP is a broadly leverageable approach designed to produce a life-long therapeutic solution for diseases that are currently addressed using enzyme replacement therapy.
 The approach harnesses the body's powerful albumin promoter within liver cells, to transcribe and translate therapeutic levels of a relevant replacement protein.

-Our hemophilia A & B programs (in partnership with Shire AG) are the first therapeutic applications being developed using the IVPRP.
+Our hemophilia A & B programs are the first therapeutic applications being developed using the IVPRP.
 The goal is to permanently produce human factor VIII and factor IX proteins for hemophilia A and B, respectively, at therapeutic levels via AAV-delivery and ZFN-mediated gene editing to insert the replacement clotting factor gene under control of the albumin promoter.

 Lysosomal Storage Disorders

 We are also using the IVPRP approach to develop our proprietary ZFP Therapeutic programs for lysosomal storage disorders (LSDs) and have announced Hunter and Hurler syndromes as the first two therapeutic targets for our IVPRP approach in LSDs.

 Beta-thalassemia & Sickle Cell Disease

-In partnership with Biogen Idec, our ZFP technology platform is also being applied toward the development of ZFP Therapeutics to functionally cure hemoglobinopathies such as beta-thalassemia and sickle cell disease (SCD).
+In partnership with Biogen Inc., our ZFP technology platform is also being applied toward the development of ZFP Therapeutics to functionally cure hemoglobinopathies such as beta-thalassemia and sickle cell disease (SCD).
 Through ex vivo mRNA electroporation and ZFN-mediated knockout of the Bcl11a Enhancer DNA sequence in the red blood cell precursor subset of CD34+ stem cells, our ZFP Therapeutic product can simultaneously down-regulate the mutant adult hemoglobin gene and activate the functional fetal hemoglobin gene specifically in erythroid cell lineages to facilitate the switch from adult to fetal hemoglobin production in beta-thalassemia and SCD patients.

 Huntington's Disease (HD)

 Using the gene regulation capabilities of ZFP TFs we can selectively target and repress the mutant Huntingtin gene allele in HD patients to effectively reduce mutant Huntingtin protein production and eliminate the disease phenotype.
-Our Huntington's disease preclinical program is also partnered with Shire AG.
+Our Huntington's disease preclinical program is partnered with Shire International GmbH.

 To learn more about our ZFP Therapeutic programs, refer to our product pipeline.